Homicide investigation underway in Riverview

 HILLSBOROUGH COUNTY, Fla.
 (WFLA) – Detectives opened a death investigation at a home in Riverview on Friday morning.

-The Hillsborough County Sheriff’s Office said officers responded to a home in the 9000 block of Whitebarn Way around 8:45 p.m. and began their investigation, but did not provide any further details.
+The Hillsborough County Sheriff’s Office said officers received a call around 8:45 a.m. from a female resident who “reported a person down.”
+Deputies responded to a home in the 9000 block of White Barn Way and began their investigation.

-The person’s cause of death is unknown, and it’s unclear if a suspect is in custody.
+Deputies are currently waiting for a search warrant and are conducting interviews with neighbors.

+In a press conference, deputies say the victim is a male in his 20s to 30s with upper body trauma.
+However, the cause of death is still unknown.

 “Few details are known at this time,” the sheriff’s office said in a statement.